jackalope-code/stream-overlay/README.md

     - Connection errors
     - Invalid input errors
     - Missing input errors
-- Add session management capabilities if supporting multiple clients from one host.
 - Text and text editing
-- Merge, republish, and branch here?
-Aim for backwards compatibility so future updates are more seamless.
-Future updates to support could include video link and syncing, WS transport changes, SESSIONS, TWITCH AUTH, UI changes, component VISIBILITY CHANGES, networked clear all, grid snapping behavior, etc. Store and persist what is needed.
-- Allow linking videos and ensure they play through without restarting constantly
-- Expanded property editing
-- Revisit auth with authentication
-- Revisit UI state management
+- Examine protocol speed and stability
   - Optimize network changes (use binary for WS and evaluate API architecture)
-  - Don't stream so much unnecessary data.. try something delta based?
+  - Don't stream so much unnecessary data without updates
-Requires time sync updates for live playback control
+  - Are client updates too frequent?
+  - Server side events?
+- Merge, republish, and branch for a tentative 1.0 here?
+TWITCH AUTH, component DRAGGING and VISIBILITY CHANGES, networked clear all, grid snapping behavior.
+Store and persist what is needed.
 - Networked component controls:
   - Show/hide all
   - Clear all (confirm and have auth)